ScratchEverywhere/ScratchEverywhere/README.md

 - All say and think blocks
 - Most costume effects;
-	- Only the `Ghost` costume effect is supported.
+	- Only the `Ghost` costume effect is supported
 - Show/hide list
 - When loudness > ___
 - All color touching blocks